 Real-time marketing analytics now a must-have

-Some tech industry members say “good-enough analytics” should be — well — good enough for most brands and professionals today.
-Others say data lakes should suffice regarding data access.
+Some tech industry members say “good-enough analytics” should be — well — good enough for most organizations and marketing professionals today.

 But “good enough” isn’t going to cut it in the competitive world of digital marketing where the difference between winning business from a buyer could be a matter of minutes.